MifraL/Week-Five/Notes.md

 ![image i just uploaded](poster-red.svg)

 - I had an issue trying to do the poster with my essay using the template because it kept moving when I tried to select my texts
-- Other than that, it wass fairly easy to use
+- Other than that, it was fairly easy to use

 Static Websites